markleboeuf/website-hugo/content/portfolio/early_trend_detection.md

 ## [1] "PERCENT POSITIVE STOCKS CORRECTLY CLASSIFIED: 44%"
 ```

-An accuracy rate of 44% is an improvement over chance if we assume an equivalent distribution of positve, negative, and flat trends.
-There are myriad reasons why the classification accuracy wasn't so hot.
-Here are a few that come to mind.
+An accuracy rate of 44% is an improvement over chance if we assume an equivalent distribution of positive, negative, and flat trends.
+However, this approach for evaluating performance doesn't account for how much of an increase/decrease occured.
+It also doesn't provide any insight on the overall percentage of stocks that trended positively.
+Indeed, many stocks (>50%) trended positively during this time period, so the overall classification accuracy wasn't so hot.
+In short we would've missed out on a lot of stocks that did quite well, and here are a few reasons why:

 * A time-period of 30 days was too short
 * The dynamics that lead to positive trends in our training set were different than those in our test set
 * The assumptions used to classify different stocks weren't valid
 * K was too high/low
-* This approach just doesn't work with this data.
+* This approach just doesn't work with stock data.

 Indeed, that last point is crucial.
 There are some things in life that cannot be predicted, as the number of factors that influence the thing we are trying to predict are too great.
 This is one advantage of using a non-parametric approach, in that you don't have to quantify each of the factors with a parameter -- you just let the data decide.
 However, the assumption that past patterns and relationships will persist in the future still holds.
 In our case, if the patterns that precede a positive trend in the past are different than those in the future, then you can't use historical data (like we did here) as a basis for predictions.
 This assumption is hotly contested in the world of economics when it comes to predicting stocks.
 Some believe there are cyclical patterns that precede a downward or upward trend in price, while others believe that the stock market is simply a random walk -- it cannot be predicted.
+Any forward looking knowledge about where a stock might go is already baked into its current price.
 I don't have the answer; if I did, I'd start a hedge fund, make lots of money, then buy my own soft-serve ice cream machine.
 I'm pretty sure that's what we'd all do.

-Although the method outlined here didn't fare well in predicting stocks, similar methods have shown promise detecting trends in other areas, such as social media (see [here](https://snikolov.wordpress.com/2012/11/14/early-detection-of-twitter-trends/)).
+Although the method outlined here didn't perform well in predicting stocks, similar methods have shown promise detecting trends in other areas, such as social media (see [here](https://snikolov.wordpress.com/2012/11/14/early-detection-of-twitter-trends/)).
 I hope you enjoyed reading this post.
 If you have any suggestions for alternate approaches to trend detection, I'd love to hear!